ka7/sh/README.md

 shell scripts to setup and manage a simple Ubuntu Web, Mail and DNS server which also provides a foundation for the [NetServa HCP] PHP web interface.

-**Note: server management scripts updated to use Ubuntu Artful 17.10.**
+**Note: server management scripts updated to use Ubuntu Bionic 18.04.**

 ## Usage